RadoslavSheytanov/bonus-automation/README.md

    - SBULL

 ### Process Button
-Click the "Process File" button to initiate the file processing and CSV generation.
+Click the "Download CSV File" button to initiate the file processing and CSV generation.
 Before clicking the button, make sure all the input fields are filled in.
 If any field is missing, an error message will be displayed.

 ### Output
 Once the file processing is completed successfully, a success message will be displayed, indicating that the processing is finished.